AlainParadis/HEAL610/lit-review.md

 Additionally, WIL experiences sooner in students' progress through the program support their choice of vocation early-on {% cite freudenberg_its_2008 %}, {% cite sachs_2017_2017 %}.
 Because WIL helps students clarify their career goals, they can use their experiences to determine if their choice of sector or industry is right for them.
 It also bolsters their résumés with the addition of their WIL position.
 They can gain contracts in their field of practice, which can help build a professional network {% cite usher_why_2020 %}, {% cite jackson_impact_2023 %}, {% cite mabungela_accelerating_2024 %}, {% cite provosts_task_force_on_experiential_education_experiential_2017 %}, {% cite ross_developing_2019 %}, {% cite sattler_work-integrated_2011 %}, {% cite sattler_work-integrated_2012 %}.

-Beyond the disciplinary expertise gained in the course of their regular studies, frequent WIL fosters the timely development of professional skills such as teamwork, communication, and problem-solving {% cite cutean_impact_2023 %}, {% cite crebert_developing_2004 %}, {% cite doolan_benefits_2019 %}.
+Beyond the disciplinary expertise gained in the course of their regular studies, frequent WIL fosters the timely development of professional skills such as teamwork, communication, and problem-solving {% cite cutean_impact_2023 %}, {% cite crebert_developing_2004 %}, {% cite doolan_benefits_2019 %} {% cite smith_impact_2014 %}.
 Finally, WIL plays a central role in supporting the development students' professional identity {% cite trede_role_2012 %}.

 In the academic context, students who participate in WIL have a higher GPA than those who do not.
 They are more satisfied with their programs, are less worried about their studies and experience superior labour market outcomes {% cite drysdale_motivation_2018 jackson_impact_2023 macdonald_realizing_2014 raelin_gendered_2014 parker_differential_2016 purdie_are_2013 raelin_gendered_2014 ramirez_academic_2015 %}